 Clean Energy Solutions for Glendale That Could Save You Money

-. . . and avoid hikes in your electricity rate and ensure backup power to keep your own critical appliances running in the case of an outage!
+. . . and ensure backup power to keep your own critical appliances running in the case of an outage!

 A VIRTUAL POWER PLANT is a creative alternative to centralized power-generating plants.
 It’s a cluster of individual sites (such as homes)—each with solar panels and a high-capacity battery—networked together.